tweag/sparkle/README.md

 $ docker build -t sparkle .
 ```

-will create an image named `sparkle` containing everything that's needed to build sparkle and spark applications: GHC 7.10.3, stack,
+will create an image named `sparkle` containing everything that's
-java 8, gradle.
+needed to build sparkle and Spark applications: Stack, Java 8, Gradle.

 This image can be used to build sparkle then package and run applications:

 ```
-$ docker run -ti -v $(pwd):/build -w build sparkle /bin/bash
-# stack build
+# stack --docker --docker-image sparkle build
 ...
 ```

-Note that you will need to edit the `stack.yaml` file to point to include directories and libraries for building C part that
+Note that you will need to edit the `stack.yaml` file to point to
+include directories and libraries for building the C bits that
-interacts with JVM:
+interact with the JVM:

 ```
 extra-include-dirs: